nperez0111/Pizza/README.md

 /logout | LOGIN | Obviously to Logout

 ## Install Steps

 1. Get Nodejs
-2. Save this Repository somehow
+2. Save this Repository
 3. Open Command line
 4. Get into the admin folder ````cd admin````
 5. Install all the dependencies ````npm install````
 6. Install bower and grunt command line ````npm install grunt-cli bower````
 7. Install bower's dependencies ````bower install````
 8. Run the Web Server ````grunt serve````

+## As for the API

+1. Run the API on a domain
+2. Link to the directory of where the api is stored in the ``Base.js`` file
+3. Enjoy